Aar0n11/All-Ai-Modules/README.md

 To run this, open Ai modules, and run the Api_key shortcut, enter your api key, then run the Main shortcut.
 You will be able to run all the ai modules from a dropdown there.
+After first run, you do not need to run Api_key.

 For the text section, there are 4 main types of ai.